flowtoolz/GetLaid/README.md

 Remember to set `translatesAutoresizingMaskIntoConstraints = false` on the views you incorporate in auto layout.

-The generic function `addForAutoLayout(...)` does that for you.
-It returns the exact view type that you pass into it.
-It's useful to initialize subview properties:
+The generic function `addForAutoLayout(...)` adds a subview and prepares it for auto layout.
+It returns the subview as its exact type.
+I use this function to initialize subview properties:

 ~~~swift
 class List: NSView